-SCMAC takes pride in the appearance of our trucks and equipment; therefore, a finishing and detailing shop was built in the main building.
+SCMAC takes pride in the appearance of our trucks and equipment; therefore, a finishing and detailing shop is located in the service garage building.
 Employees not only paint new vehicles, with our "trademark" optic yellow color, they repair dents, dings, and scratches which occur throughout the season.
 Most vehicle repairs are performed during the winter months saving the agency money.